SK1Y101/sprint-report/README.md

  - It will create markdown link for Jira Key
  - If a bug summary includes LP#<bug id> it will substitute it for a link to the Launchpad bug
+ - If `--skip-names` is not pased, the assignee for each issue will be included.

 Example:
 ```